Aapuji/Natick-Disabilities-Website/README.md

-# Natick Disabilities Website
+# Natick Commission on Disability Website

-A website for Natick
+A website for Natick Town Hall's Commission on Disability